-Compensation bands for injury to feelings
+What are the compensation bands for injury to feelings?

 Compensation for jnjury to feelings falls into three bands, known as Vento bands.
 The lower band is for less serious cases, such as one-off incidents of discrimination.
 The middle band is for serious cases which do not justify an award in the top band.
 The top band is for the most serious cases, such as where there has been a lengthy campaign of discriminatory harassment.